 Luca Montezemolo says of his men, on the sidelines of the assembly of industrialists in Novara.

 "Seeing a Ferrari on the podium again is a sign that logically gives me great pleasure.
 Too bad about the first lap that made everyone lose many positions.
-This is the risk of starting backwards".
+This is the risk of starting in the back".

-The recipe for getting out of the crisis is the usual: work and kilometers.
-First Luca Badoer and then Rubens Barrichello will test at Silverstone from Tuesday May 31st to Friday June 3rd 2005, while Marc Gene will be on the track at Monza at the same time.
+The recipe for getting out of the crisis is the usual: work and kilometres.
+First Luca Badoer and then Rubens Barrichello will test at Silverstone from Tuesday, May 31, to Friday, June 3, 2005, while Marc Gené will be on the track at Monza at the same time.
 Jean Todt says:

 "We have to improve all the parameters.
 We need to work at 360 degrees on tyres, engine, chassis and aerodynamics".